activecollab/logger/README.md

 [![Build Status](https://travis-ci.org/activecollab/logger.svg?branch=master)](https://travis-ci.org/activecollab/logger)

-This pakcage implements some of our internal conventions on top of PSR-3.
+This package implements some of our internal conventions on top of PSR-3.
 Logger that it publishes is fully PSR-3 comptabile with some extra functionality (optional), as well as a factory that makes logger creation easy:

 ```php
 $factory = new LoggerFactory();